 The current first-line treatment for scabies is a topical agent (applied to the skin) such as permethrin and benzyl benzoate.
 Oral ivermectin (an anti-parasitic) is usually reserved for more serious cases.
 The biggest drawback to using topical agents is their need to cover and remain on the entire body for between eight to 24 hours, depending on the agent and the severity of the infestation.
 Ivermectin therapy is approved for use in only a handful of countries and so is not accessible to the vast majority of people in need.
 In addition, ivermectin has a short half-life, which usually results in the need to administer a second dose to ensure mites hatching from eggs are eliminated.

-Moxidectin is currently being evaluated as a potential treatment for scabies in a Phase 2 dose-finding clinical trial sponsored by MDGH in France, Austria and Australia.
-A Phase 2b study is expected to begin in 2022.
+Moxidectin was recently evaluated as a potential treatment for scabies in a Phase 2 dose-finding clinical trial sponsored by MDGH in France, Austria and Australia.
+Data from this study will be used to inform dose and design of the next clinical study, study MDGH-MOX-2002, a Phase 2b dose confirmatory study.
+The Phase 2b trial will be multinational and is expected to begin in 2023.